ggtylerr/awesome-divolt/readme.md

 - [Official Theme Repository](https://gitlab.insrt.uk/revolt/community/themes) - Themes provided by the Revolt community.
 - [Revolt Discord Theme](https://github.com/ThatTonybo/Revolt-Discord-Theme) - Discord-like theme by ThatTonybo.

-## 🔧 Third-party Clients
+## 🔧 Clients

-> These are not officially endorsed. **Proceed at your own risk.**
+> Some of these require rebuilding / code changes for Divolt. **Proceed at your own risk.**

-> Since this isn't common knowledge, please note that <https://app.revolt.chat> can be installed by navigating to it in your mobile browser and pressing "install app" when prompted or in your browser's page dropdown.
+> Since this isn't common knowledge, please note that <https://divolt.xyz> can be installed by navigating to it in your mobile browser and pressing "install app" when prompted or in your browser's page dropdown.

+- [Divolt Desktop](https://github.com/ggtylerr/divolt-desktop) - A fork of Revolt Desktop, rebuilt for Divolt.
+- [Divolt Android](https://github.com/ggtylerr/divolt-android) - A fork of Revolt Android TWA, rebuilt for Divolt.
+- [Mobile app: DVMob](https://github.com/ggtylerr/dvmob) - A fork of RVMob, an Android / iOS app, rebuilt for Divolt.
+- [HTML: Reduct](https://dorudolasu.github.io/Reduct/) - A Revolt client made in a single HTML file (and held by duct tape.)
+Made for older browsers.
+- [HTML: Retaped](https://github.com/ERROR-404-NULL-NOT-FOUND/Retaped) - A fork of Retaped with additional features.
+- [Desktop: Retaped-desktop](https://github.com/ERROR-404-NULL-NOT-FOUND/Retaped-desktop) - A version of Retaped in GTK.
 - [Minecraft: Unofficial Revolt for Fabric](https://rvf.infi.sh/) - Minecraft-based client for the Revolt chat platform.
 - [TUI: Revolt.Cli: TUI client for Revolt](https://github.com/Jan0660/Revolt.Cli) - Terminal.Gui based CLI client writen in C#.
-- [(Endorsed) Mobile App: rvmob](https://github.com/revoltchat/rvmob) - App for Android and iOS made with React Native.
 - [Mobile App: Unoffical Revolt Android App](https://github.com/ashpotter/revolt-mobile) - Revolt Android app based on ASW.

 ### Discontinued Projects